carnival-data/carnival/docs/graph-model.md

     PERSON
 }
 ```
-in a class named `AwesomeClass` with package `my.fun.package`, the `Base.PX.NAME_SPACE` would be `my.fun.package.AwesomeClass$VX`.
+in a class named `AwesomeClass` with package `my.fun.package`, the `nameSpace` property of any `Person` would be `my.fun.package.AwesomeClass$VX`.

 Namespaces allow disparate graph models to be represented in the same graph.
-However, vertex labels are not currently scoped by namespace.
-So, vertices created from `VX.PERSON` vertex definitions defined in different classes will share the `Person` label in the graph.
+However, please note that property graph engines optimize on vertex label.
+Vertices created from `VX.PERSON` vertex definitions defined in different classes will share the `Person` label in the graph.
 If the a person means something very different across definitions, the result could be a confusing graph.
-Future implementation of Carnival will likely introduce a feature to automatically scope vertex labels so each definition of `Person` gets its own vertex label.
+Future implementation of Carnival will likely introduce a feature to automatically scope vertex labels so each definition of `Person` gets its own unique vertex label.

 ### Vertex Properties
-By default, properties must be defined on vertices.
+By default, properties must be defined on vertices and edges.

 ```groovy
 @VertexDefinition